Vildagliptin

-Also called vildagliptin
+Also called Galvus

-Key points about Galvus
+Key points about vildagliptin

-- Galvus is also called Vildagliptin.
+- Vildagliptin is also called Galvus.

 - Find out how to take it safely and possible side effects.

-Galvus works by increasing the amount of insulin produced by your body and reducing the amount of glucagon produced by your pancreas.
+Vildagliptin works by increasing the amount of insulin produced by your body and reducing the amount of glucagon produced by your pancreas.
 Glucagon causes your liver to produce more glucose, so by reducing the amount of glucagon in your body, this also helps to reduce the levels of glucose in your blood.
 Read more about type 2 diabetes.

-- Limit or avoid alcohol while you are taking Galvus: It may affect your blood glucose control and increase your risk of side effects such as nausea and dizziness.
+- Limit or avoid alcohol while you are taking vildagliptin: Alcohol may affect your blood glucose control and increase your risk of side effects such as nausea and dizziness.
 Read more about diabetes and alcohol.

 Have a sick day plan for when you're unwell

-If you have diarrhoea (runny poo) or are vomiting (being sick) from a stomach bug, or are dehydrated, it’s important to let your healthcare provider know, as they may advise you to stop taking Galvus for a few days and start again when you are eating and drinking normally.
+If you have diarrhoea (runny poo) or are vomiting (being sick) from a stomach bug, or are dehydrated, it’s important to let your healthcare provider know, as they may advise you to stop taking vildagliptin for a few days and start again when you are eating and drinking normally.
 Read more about having a diabetes sick day plan.

 Taking other medicines